Woaf/OpenGL/README.md

 A project to hold what I have learned in a Udemy online course

 ## Installing GLFW
+GLFW and SDL are libraries that help creating a context (or a window) that you can draw OpenGL stuff in.
+Both of them are very useful, but make sure to use only one of them.
+Esentially, both of these libraries help you not only create a window for OpenGL, but they also handle user inputs so you can interact with your graphics application.

 To install GLFW on your system, follow the following steps from: http://web.eecs.umich.edu/~sugih/courses/eecs487/glut-howto/glfw/